11/5/2024

 speaker

-Thank you our next question comes from the line of David Begleyter with Georgia Bank.
+Thank you.
+Our next question comes from the line of David Begleder with Deutsche Bank.
 Please proceed with your question.

 speaker

-Thank you good morning.
-Lauren Scott going back to the comments on supercharging the portfolio or the project pipeline EM.
-This used to be a strength of this business from my perception it's now being called out as an area of weakness so obviously the business has changed with DuPont but what's really underlying the change in that gone from a position of strength to perhaps a position that needs to be improved?
+Thank you.
+Good morning.
+Lauren Scott, going back to the comments on supercharging the portfolio or the project pipeline EM, This used to be a strength of this business.
+From my perception, it's now being called out as an area of weakness.
+So obviously the business has changed with DuPont, but what's really underlying the change in that it's gone from a position of strength to perhaps a position that needs to be improved?

 speaker